 Injections can be used in the trochanteric area, around the major hip tendons or into the joint itself.
 Often ultrasound or X-ray is used to locate the exact spot.
 If the cause of pain is uncertain, injections of local anaesthetic alone may be used to clarify the diagnosis.
 More commonly, injections will include steroids and/or joint lubrication gel (viscoelastic supplementation).

-Many hundreds of combinations of hip replacement components are currently in use and it is certainly the case that no one single prosthesis is the best choice in every situation.
+Many hundreds of combinations of hip replacement components are currently in use and certainly no single prosthesis is the best choice in every situation.
+Whilst much emphasis is often placed on the type of implant, the most critical success factors are; i) precise pre-operative planning of implant positioning and dimensions; ii) meticulous surgical technique to deliver the planned reconstruction.

 The patients pelvic socket (acetabulum) is resurfaced using the cup.
 This is either fixed with cement or "uncemented" (fixation though bone on-growth).
 Sometimes, screws are also passed into the pelvic bone to help attach uncemented cups.